Wider Information Set (WIS)

 External examiners reports are made available internally for students on the VLE.

-Why full Unistats data may not be available
+Why full Discover Uni data may not be available

 A lack of data does not reflect on the quality of the course.
 There are several reasons why some courses will not have the full data to display.
-For example, newer courses may not yet have had the opportunity to collect student satisfaction data from the National Student Survey (NSS), or employment data from the Destination of Leavers from Higher Education (DLHE).
+For example, newer courses may not yet have had the opportunity to collect student satisfaction data from the National Student Survey (NSS), or employment data.
 Very new courses will also not have had time to build up data about continuation, qualifications on entry, and the degree that previous students have obtained.

 Some well-established courses may also not be able to show student satisfaction data or employment data.
 This might be because the course runs with a small number of students, so that there are not enough responses to the surveys for the data to be statistically meaningful.
 Data can be misleading if it only represents a small number of students, and/or less than half the students on the course.